Afraadnan/fyp/README.md

 ## 🔐 How It Works

-1. User connects wallet via MetaMask.
+1. User connects their wallet via MetaMask.
-2. `heartbeat()` function is called periodically and processed off-chain via encrypted logic.
+2. A `heartbeat()` is sent regularly and encrypted off-chain.
-3. If timeout is reached (e.g., 30 days of inactivity), the system allows `triggerSwitch()`.
+3. Rust backend (TFHE) evaluates if timeout is exceeded.
-4. Once triggered, email notifications are sent to beneficiaries.
+4. If inactive for too long, the contract allows `triggerSwitch()`.
-5. Beneficiaries can claim funds through the smart contract.
+5. Beneficiaries can now claim funds securely through the contract.

 ---

-## 💻 Setup Instructions
+## 🚀 Setup Instructions

 ### 1. Clone the Repository